Betsom's Hill: Westerham Heights

-Westerham Hill
+Westerham Hill Climb

 Westerham Hill is the name given to the stretch of the A233 that ascends Betsom's Hill up to Westerham Heights.
 On 20 August 1887 it was the venue for one of the earliest cycle hill climbs, even though it was considered nearly impossible to complete owing to the steep gradient of the then un-metalled road.
 Twenty-four competitors took part, using a variety of machines including penny-farthings, tricycles, and the new safety bicycles, all with solid tyres.
 Organised by the Catford Cycling Club, only half of the starters completed the climb.
 A rider of a penny-farthing came seventh.
 The winner was automobile pioneer Selwyn Francis Edge, using a safety bike, and celebrated deaf cyclist Arthur James Wilson finished 12th.
 Westerham was used for another sixteen of these hill climb events, as were a number of other Kent hills.
 The modern hill climb event is still run nearby at Yorks Hill.